Why usFeaturesTemplatesBlogGlossary

 Execute your strategy rules against historical data, day by day or month by month.
 Track:

-• Portfolio value over time (equity curve)
+• Portfolio value over time (the equity curve).

-• Individual trades (entry price, exit price, holding period)
+• Individual trades (entry price, exit price, holding period).

-Step 5: Analyze Results
+Step 5: Analyse Results

-Don’t just look at total returns.
+Do not just look at total returns.
 Focus on:

-• Maximum Drawdown — The largest peak-to-trough decline.
+• Maximum drawdown: the largest peak-to-trough decline.
 This is your worst-case scenario.

-• Sharpe Ratio — Returns per unit of risk.
-Above 1.0 is good; above 1.5 is excellent.
+• Sharpe ratio: returns per unit of risk.
+Above 1.0 is good.
+Above 1.5 is excellent.

-• Win Rate — Percentage of profitable trades.
+• Win rate: percentage of profitable trades.

 Common Backtesting Mistakes